yeoldegrove/osism.github.io/docs/release-notes/osism-7.md

   * The octavia images have been rebuilt to resolve an issue when creating a LB + a listener with an allowed_cidr with the fully-populated API ([osism/issues#980](https://github.com/osism/issues/issues/980>))

+  * When upgrading the Nova and Octavia API services, there is a short downtime of the APIs.
+    This downtime is usually less than 1 minute.

 * During the preparation of the upgrades of the regions of the PCO a bug ([osism/issues#937](https://github.com/osism/issues/issues/973>)) has been noticed which leads to a delay of up to 2 minutes between the necessary container stops and starts.
   This is due to a bug in the service units of all Kolla services.
 The bug is fixed in the current release.
   **To avoid the delay during an upgrade, a fix must be applied in advance for all service units from Kolla.**

   ```
   osism apply fix-gh937
   ```

-* Kubernetes Cluster API for the 1.30 series is available.
-They are now provided directly with `osism manage image clusterapi`.
-This means that Kubernetes Cluster API images are now available for series 1.27, 1.28, 1.29 and 1.30.
+* The Kubernetes Cluster API image for the Kubernetes (K8s) 1.30 series is available.
+The images are now provided directly with
+  `osism manage image clusterapi`.
+This means that K8s Cluster API images are now available for K8s series 1.27, 1.28, 1.29 and 1.30.

+* All Ansible collections have been prepared for use with Ubuntu 24.04.
+It is currently not recommended to upgrade existing clusters to Ubuntu 24.04 or to install new clusters with Ubuntu 24.04.
+There will be a note in future release notes that announces the full support of Ubuntu 24.04.
+At the moment everything related to Ubuntu 24.04 is a technical preview.

 * A new role `tempest` has been added to the Ansible collection `osism.validations`.
 This makes it possible to perform significantly more tests than with the previously used `osism.validations.refstack` role.
 The new